zookz/cordova-plugin-health/README.md

 - In iOS you cannot store the total calories, you need to specify either basal or active.
 If you use total calories, the active ones will be stored.
 - In Android you can only store active calories, as the basal are estimated automatically.
 If you store total calories, these will be treated as active.
 - In iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field ` cycling: true `.
-- In iOS storing the sleep activities is not supported at the moment.
-- Storing of nutrients is not supported at the moment.
+- Storing of nutrients is not supported at the moment in Android.

 ### delete()